 New Relic's Lambda monitoring gives you visibility into:

-- Every invocation of your Lambda functions, including performance data like duration, memory usage, cold starts, exceptions, and tracebacks.
+- Every invocation of your Lambda functions, including performance data like duration, cold starts, exceptions, and tracebacks.

 - Invocations for other AWS services (such as publishing messages in a SNS topic, or items placed in a DynamoDB table), and the operation and target for those services.